DanielleDaly/portfolio-project-4/README.md

+# Easy Eats

+## Portfolio Project 4

+Easy Eats is a recipe website aimed at anyone who is looking for inspiration and ideas for their next meal.
+It includes the most recent recipes featured on the homepage, a link to the full recipe details and all recipes available.

+On each recipe the user can view the recipe title,how many people the recipe serves, the cooking time as well as a short description of the recipe.

+The main function of this website is to ....

+This project aims to build a full-stack web application using the python framework Django, Cloudinary database, HTML, CSS and Javascript

+My application features ....with full CRUD capabilities, a comment feature, a like feature, user- sign up, user login and an admin section.

+Admin login details included ....
+For the assessor, I have included the admin login details in the comments section when submitting the project.

+This project aims to build a full-stack web application using Django, HTML, CSS and javascript.
+### View the live project here:

 ## User Stories

 ### As a user I want to be able to navigate the website using the navigation bar links, so that I can easily access all areas of the site